Earl Campbell: Legacy and honors

 Campbell is widely acknowledged as one of the best power running backs in NFL history, and was highly regarded by his peers.
 "Every time you hit him you lower your own IQ," said Redskins linebacker Pete Wysocki.
-Cornerback Lester Hayes of the Raiders said "Earl Campbell was put on this earth to play football."
+Cornerback Lester Hayes of the Raiders said, "Earl Campbell was put on this earth to play football."
 Cliff Harris, safety for the Cowboys, recalled Campbell as "the hardest-hitting running back I ever played against.
 He didn't have the elusiveness of an O. J. Simpson.
 But when you finished a game against Earl, you had to sit in a tub with Epsom salts."
 Bum Phillips, when asked if Campbell was in a class by himself, quipped, "I dunno.
 But if he ain't, it don't take long to call the roll."

 Campbell is considered one of the greatest running backs in Texas Longhorns and college football history.
 He was inducted into the College Football Hall of Fame in 1990, along with fellow Heisman winner Jim Plunkett of Stanford.
 Campbell became the first Texas Longhorns football player to have his jersey retired by the university, his number 20 being retired in 1979.
 In 2000, an internet poll of Longhorns fans voted Campbell to Texas' All-Century team.
 He received the most votes, beating out recently graduated Ricky Williams.

 On July 27, 1991, Campbell was inducted into the Pro Football Hall of Fame.
 Others inducted in the 1991 class were John Hannah, Stan Jones, Tex Schramm, and Jan Stenerud.
 He was introduced at the ceremony by Bum Phillips.
 Campbell's jersey number 34 was retired by the Oilers in 1987.
-He was inducted as one of six charter members into the Titans Hall of Fame in 1999, although he declined an invitation to the induction ceremony, stating, "I was a Houston Oiler, not a Tennessee Titan."
+He was inducted as one of six charter members into the Titans Hall of Fame in 1999, although Campbell declined an invitation to the induction ceremony, stating, "I was a Houston Oiler, not a Tennessee Titan."